daveisadork/PyDevNS/README.rst

 Run it with ``sudo`` to do that?
-Yeah probably, unless your system is insane and just lets anybody write to ``/etc`` all willy nilly, in which case you have bigger problems that getting ``local.dev`` to resolve to something sensible.
+Yeah probably, unless your system is insane and just lets anybody write to ``/etc`` all willy nilly, in which case you have bigger problems than getting ``local.dev`` to resolve to something sensible.

 Examples
 --------